spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 Makefile
 -----------------

-Packages that utilize :code:`GNU Make` or a :code:`Makefile` usually require you to edit a :code:`Makefile` to set up platform and compiler specific variables.
+Packages that utilize :code:`Make` or a :code:`Makefile` usually require you to edit a :code:`Makefile` to set up platform and compiler specific variables.
 These packages are handled by the :code:`Makefile` subclass which provides convenience methods to help write these types of packages.